 Ideal Candidates for Psoriasis Treatment

 If you have been diagnosed with psoriasis or believe that you may have psoriasis, it is important that you see a dermatologist such as Dr. Erwin to properly treat your symptoms.
-During your first appointment, Dr. Erwin will assess your skin and speak with you regarding your symptoms to properly diagnose and treat your skin.
+During your first appointment, Dr. Erwin will assess your skin and examine the skin tissue for characteristic changes, as well as speak with you regarding your symptoms to properly diagnose and treat your skin.
 If you are interested in scheduling an appointment, contact our office today!

 Contact Us Today